 June 2, 1868: Isadora Thornton dies of natural causes (a.
 60)

-For the next two years, Shade worked for the Texas Rangers in their San Antonio Division although not as an actual Ranger.
+For the next three years, Shade worked for the Texas Rangers in their San Antonio Division although not as an actual Ranger.
 He was good at infiltrating outlaw gangs and thrived on the danger.
 He'd made his reputation with Cutler's Raiders and was generally known as a quick-tempered hot-head with a really fast gun hand.
 Although he wrote to his mother and Chance, he never again tried to contact his father.

 His quick temper, and sense of justice and fair play continued to get him into trouble although it also garnered him respect and a few good friends.
 Shade did not seek out gunfights, but would not back down or run from them either.
 With no shortage of men wanting to make their own mark by beating the best, Shade's reputation and his legend grew to the point that he often did not recognize himself in the stories.
 On the reverse of the coin, it also meant that his reputation as a gunfighter helped him avoid fights since many men backed down after hearing his name.